Have you been scratching your head about EL84, EL34, and 6L6 Power Amp Tubes? Well, our most frequently asked questions about them are answered here.

-Many of our power tube FAQ begin with an inquiry into just exactly what they are.
-A power tube, also known as an output tube is an electrical component, very similar to a transistor, that is built inside of a vacuum-sealed glass tube.
+The first power tube FAQ, of course, is about what they are.
+Also known as an output tube, a power tube is an electrical component, very similar to a transistor, that is built inside of a vacuum-sealed glass tube.
 Inside the glass tube are a filament, an anode, and a cathode.